IgniteUI/indigo-design-docfx/en/components/tree.md

 ## Usage

 Make sure you switch the state of the Expand Icon to "Expanded" when you have expanded Тree Nodes.
-If some of the children (but not all) of a Tree Node are selected, make sure to switch the state of the Checkbox of the parent node to indeterminate state.
+If some of the children (but not all) of a Tree Node are selected, make sure to switch the state of the Checkbox of the parent node to an indeterminate state.

 | Do                                                                             | Don't                                                                              |
 | ------------------------------------------------------------------------------ | ---------------------------------------------------------------------------------- |